danmarma-okta/okta.github.io/_source/_docs/api/resources/trusted-origins.md

 ##### Params Object

-Each params object specifies the params to include with the Trusted Origin base URL, as well as their values.
+Each params object specifies the params to include with the trusted origin base URL, as well as their values.

 ##### Params Object Example
 ~~~json